 Specifying Dynamic Properties

-To add properties for an object:
+To add properties for a component:

 - Double-click the value in the Property Type column to specify the type of the property.